18Pranjul/Data-Structures-and-Algorithms-Specialization-Coursera/README.md

 # Data-Structures-and-Algorithms-Specialization-Coursera

-This repository contains solutions of programming assignments of courses of Data Structures and Algorithms Specialization offered by University of California San Diego.
+Completed 4 out of 6 courses of [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms) offered by University of California San Diego.